petronav/IMDB-Scraper-TV-shows/README.md

 # Top TV shows scraper
-This repository is for scraping the top 250 TV shows based on IMDB rating.
+This repository is for scraping the top 250 TV shows based on IMDB rating listed [here](https://www.imdb.com/chart/toptv/).
 Here is a sample TV-show details scraped :

 ```
 'Breaking Bad': {'duration': '2008–2013',